K. Viswanath: Films with social issues

 Viswanath has made many films dealing with a wide range of human and social issues: Saptapadi, Sirivennela, Sutradharulu, Subhalekha, Sruthilayalu, Subha Sankalpam, Aapadbandhavudu, Swayam Krushi, and Swarnakamalam have lead characters representing different strata of society, meticulously etched to suit the larger picture.

 In Saptapadi, he decries the evils of untouchability and the caste system.
 In Subhodayam and Swayam Krushi he emphasizes the dignity and respectability of manual labor.
 In Subhalekha, he deals, in a humorous way, with the dowry system – one of the major evils in today's society.
 While Sutradharulu urges present-day society to recognize the need to adopt the ideals of non-violence, Swati Kiranam depicts the harm that can be caused by the basic instincts of envy and anger in a man, however accomplished he may be.

 In spite of the nature of these subjects, they are presented in a subtle manner with an imaginative storyline, with just the right amount of emphasis on the intended message.
 Yet Viswanath's films were never offbeat cinema, but wholesome entertainers those elevated the lead actors' image.
-He is a director with social-conscious mind and who believes cinema can bring out desirable changes in society if presented in a format liked by a cross-section of audience.
+He was a director with social-conscious mind and who believed cinema could bring out desirable changes in society if presented in a format liked by a cross-section of audience.